SeReCo-Graduate-School/sereco-graduate-school.github.io/2025/autumn-workshop.md

 ## Keynote

-We are excited to announce <a target="_blank" href="https://en.wikipedia.org/wiki/My_Name_Is_Nobody">Guess Who</a> as keynote speaker for SeReCo 2025.
+We are excited to announce <a target="_blank" href="https://moex.inria.fr/~euzenat/#tab1">Jérôme Euzenat</a> as keynote speaker for SeReCo 2025.

 <b>About:</b>
-More On' Guess Who
+Jérôme Euzenat is a senior research scientist at INRIA, Grenoble, France where he leads the mOeX team, join to Université Grenoble Alpes and INRIA and member of the Laboratoire d'informatique de Grenoble.
+He teaches knowledge representation at the Université Grenoble Alpes.

 ## Location